ueberdosis/hocuspocus/docs/src/docPages/privacy-policy.md

 ## toc

 ## Introduction
 We value your privacy and question everything that stores or processes your personal information.
-With that in mind, we still need a few external services to publish tiptap.
+With that in mind, we still need a few external services to publish hocuspocus.

 Missing the cookie banner?
 Sorry, we don’t use cookies here. 🍪

-We don’t provide email support for tiptap, but if you have some legal issues, privacy or security concerns, send us an email to [humans@tiptap.dev](mailto:humans@tiptap.dev).
-For everything else, [please use GitHub issues](https://github.com/ueberdosis/tiptap-next/issues).
+We don’t provide email support for hocuspocus, but if you have some legal issues, privacy or security concerns, send us an email to [humans@hocuspocus.dev](mailto:humans@hocuspocus.dev).
+For everything else, [please use GitHub issues](https://github.com/ueberdosis/hocuspocus-issues/issues).

 ## List of external services